 Speak at Agile + DevOps East

 Agile + DevOps East topics keep attendees current on the entire development lifecycle to learn what is needed to build better software now.
-If you have valuable experience and expertise in software development, the Agile + DevOps East audience wants to hear your story.
+If you have valuable experience and expertise in agile and DevOps as a developer, tester, or business analyst, the Agile + DevOps East audience wants to hear your story.
 If you have a great tale to tell, your peers want to hear about it!

-With a diverse, worldwide audience, Agile + DevOps East participants are looking for compelling case studies, leading-edge innovations, inspiring success stories, and practical lessons in software development that run the gamut.
-Some of our most popular topics are:
+With a diverse, worldwide audience, Agile + DevOps East participants are looking for compelling case studies, leading-edge innovations, inspiring success stories, and practical lessons in software development.
+We are seeking proposals for talks in the hottest areas of agile and DevOps:

 Don’t see your topic on the list?
 No worries!
-We are always looking for new ideas and topics.
+We are always looking for fresh new ideas and topics.
+Prefer giving a less formal talk?
+Note on your submission an interest in leading a facilitated open space on your topic instead!

-Speakers receive one complimentary conference registration for each accepted conference session.
-You will be automatically registered for the two-day conference.
+Speakers receive one complimentary conference registration if your session is selected.
+You will be automatically registered for the two-day conference, a $2,195 savings.
+Travel expenses are not covered.

 Submitting only takes a few minutes.
 Here is the required information: